-Business and Association He has been very involved in the Seattle, Washington business and cultural communities including chairing the Washington Roundtable and other nonprofit Boards.
-Board Leadershin His experience and business skills, as well as his open communication style have aided the Board both as a Board and
+He has been very involved in the Seattle, Washington business and cultural communities including chairing the Washington Roundtable and other nonprofit Boards.

-His experience and business skills, as well as his open communication style have aided the Board both as a Board and Committee member and in his role as the Lead Director for the past four years.
+His experience and business skills, as well as his open communication style have aided the Board both as a Board and Committee member and in his role as the Lead Director for over four years.